Lincolnshire Bombers: Bombers Youths

 The Lincolnshire Bombers Youth team, ages 14–19 began operating in the 2015 season under the stewardship of club founder, Iain Bushell.
 The Bombers U17 side became North East champions in 2016 and qualified for the national play-offs.

 Home ground

 Between 1992 and 1993, The Lincoln Saints played their home games at Mulsanne Park, the home ground of association football club Nettleham F.C.
 Having been reformed in 2005, The Bombers played their home games at RAF Cranwell near Sleaford but moved to operate from Christ's Hospital School close to Lincoln Cathedral.
-In 2018 the club moved to Memorial Hall in North Hykeham.
-The club's current training ground is the Rugby field at HMP Lincoln Prison having previously trained in the town of North Hykeham.
+In 2018 the club moved to Memorial Hall in North Hykeham for both home games & training.

 Hall of Fame

-Former Head Coach, Tony Hughes was inducted into the Bombers Hall of Fame in 2014 as well as General Manager Mark Harrison.
-Also inducted was Quarter Back and club founder Iain Bushell and in 2015 American wide receiver Jonathan Culver was also inducted.
+Former head coach, Tony Hughes was inducted into the Bombers Hall of Fame in 2014 as well as general manager Mark Harrison.
+Also inducted was quarter back and club founder Iain Bushell and in 2015 American wide receiver Jonathan Culver was also inducted.